npbroo/rowdy-roos-tutorial/NFT Generation/GENERATION.md

-# Generating artwork for 2D NFTs
+# Generating Artwork For 2D NFTs

 Each NFT is unique and is comprised of a random combination of different traits each belonging to its own trait group.
 When building an NFT, you must first decide how you want to group your traits.
 For example, Rowdy Roos has 13 different trait groups: Accessory, Background, Base, Eyes, Hat, Item, Mouth, Pouch, Rank, Shirt, Shoes, Spring, and Tail.
 These are the unique building blocks that make up each Rowdy Roo.